yaojiani77/jingo/README.md

 jingo
 =====
-Helps you get updates when you have to check-in to a place.
++ Helps you get updates when you have to check-in to a place.
-Also set updates during the timeslot
++ Also set updates during the timeslot.